What are the NJ Quality Standards for Afterschool?

-- This document, released in November, 2012, represents the First Edition of the Quality Standards.
+- This document represents the Second Edition of the Quality Standards.
 In 2013, a diverse group of afterschool programs throughout the state will use this resource and share their experiences with NJSACC.
 After we review and incorporate this feedback, we will release a Second Edition of the Quality Standards in Fall, 2013.

 Sources and Further Reading:

 - 40 Development Assets (for youth ages 3-18), Search Institute